John E. Hodge: Career

 From 1941 he worked at the recently opened USDA Northern Regional Research Center in Peoria, Illinois until his retirement in 1980.
 Here he worked on corn starch and other carbohydrates, investigating topics such as D-glucose production.
 Through this work he became interested in the Maillard reaction, a process where sugars react with amino acids.
 This reaction is involved in the browning of food during cooking but also the loss of sugar during glucose production from corn wet-milling.
 Hodge focused on pyrolysis reactions in production of different food flavor and aroma compounds produced through the Maillard reaction.
 He synthesized Amadori compounds, intermediates in the Maillard reaction.
 He found that isomaltol, a bakery aroma compound, was produced through a reaction between an Amadori compound reaction and lactose.
 He also determined the mechanism of maltol production, another baked product flavor and aroma compound.
-In addition, along with collaborator Friedrick Weygand of the University of Munich, he investigated the formation of reductones.
+In addition, along with collaborator Friedrick Weygand of LMU Munich, he investigated the formation of reductones.